This unique training course provides Visiting Therapy-Dog Certification and Therapy-Dog Handler Certification taught by the leaders in the industry.

 All teams passing the assessment on the final day will be supplied with a certificate and a Therapy-Dog Identification Coat.

-Please note that teams MUST pass the Temperament and Role-Play assessments prior to being able to attend the final Workplace Assessment.
-Aggressive or otherwise dangerous reactions from a dog will result in a grade of ‘not suitable’ for Therapy work.
+Please note that teams MUST pass the behavioural, handling and role-play assessments prior to being able to attend the final workplace assessment (community visit).
+Aggressive or otherwise dangerous reactions from a dog will result in a grade of ‘not suitable’ for therapy work.
 Out of control or fearful/avoidant behaviour will result in a grade of ‘not yet competent’ and recommendations for ongoing training or rehabilitation will be provided.

-If teams are not yet competent on the final day of the course, opportunities can be negotiated to re-sit the assessment at a later date, or you may attend the Refresh and Re-certifcation Day.
+Teams who are ‘not yet competent’ on the final day of the course, may re-enrol in the assessment at a later date, or may enrol in the (Re)Certifcation Day (subject to availability and staff recommendation).

-Certification* remains current for 2 years for adult dogs (aged 3 years and over), one year for adolescent dogs (aged 1-2 years), and 6 months for puppies (aged 5 months – 1 year).
-Certification may be removed at any stage if your dog fails to meet the Suitability requirements.
+Certification* remains current for 1 year for adult and adolescent dogs (aged 1 year and over), and 6 months for puppies (aged 8-12 months).
+Certification may be removed at any stage if your dog fails to meet the Suitability Requirements.

-Refresh & Re-certification days are held twice a year.
-Teams with current certification are eligible to be listed on the Lead The Way Directory page.
+(Re)Certification days are held three times a year.
+Teams with current certification will be listed on the Lead The Way Institute Directory page.

 Recognition of Prior Learning (RPL)